-- As part of the pre-application consultation process for Hornsea Three, Hornsea Three has requested the Defence Infrastructure Organisation (DIO) to undertake an assessment of the potential for the Hornsea Three array area to affect any of the radar or communications systems operated or controlled by the MOD, and the potential for the Hornsea Three array area to affect any of the military exercise areas, military practice areas or military danger areas in the southern North Sea.
-The DIO has advised that the Scoping Report submitted by Hornsea Three (DONG Energy, 2016) recognises the principal defence issues that will be of relevance to the progression of the development and does not need to include further information to take account of national defence interests.
-The MOD confirmed that it is unlikely that there will be any detectability from any MOD ADR radars to the Hornsea Three array area due to the distance of the Hornsea Three array area offshore..
-This informs the assessment in the EIA (volume 2, chapter 8 Aviation, military and communication) using the modelling results presented in this section, that any detection is sufficiently low to be not significant to the MOD. - 6.3.1.2 The MOD also confirmed that it is unlikely that there will be any detectability from any MOD ATC radars to the Hornsea Three array area due to the distance of the Hornsea Three array area offshore.
-This consultation provides the confirmation requested by PINS in their Scoping Opinion toto justify scoping out effects on military ATC radar (PINS, 2016).
+As part of the pre-application consultation process for Hornsea Three, Hornsea Three has requested the 6.3.1.1 Defence Infrastructure Organisation (DIO) to undertake an assessment of the potential for the Hornsea Three array area to affect any of the radar or communications systems operated or controlled by the MOD. and the potential for the Hornsea Three array area to affect any of the military exercise areas, military practice areas or military danger areas in the southern North Sea.
+The DIO has advised that the Scoping Report submitted by Hornsea Three (Ørsted (formerly DONG Energy), 2016) recognises the principal defence issues that will be of relevance to the progression of the development and does not need to include further information to take account of national defence interests.
+The MOD confirmed that it is unlikely that there will be any detectability from any MOD ADR radars to the Hornsea Three array area due to the distance of the Hornsea Three array area offshore.
+This informs the assessment in the EIA (volume 2, chapter 8 Aviation, military and communication) using the modelling results presented in this section, that any detection is sufficiently low to be not significant to the MOD.